 Harmonious and easy-going.
 The same might be said of both our bells and our ringers.

 The present octave is the third ring of bells in the tower.
 In 1553 there were four bells, to be replaced by a Thomas Bilbie six in 1789.
 If our Whitechapel bells, installed in 1977, last as well, they should be good for another 200 years.
 Unfortunately, the same can’t be said of the ringers.
-The pandemic has severely limited our ringing, but we have been permitted to ring half the bells for a short time for services.
-We so much look forward to being free to enjoy ringing the call to worship, and practices to develop our skills.
+The covid pandemic severely limited our ringing, but we were permitted to ring half the bells for a short time for services.
+Since then, we have again become free to enjoy ringing the call to worship on all eight bells.

 We are affiliated to The Guild of Devonshire Ringers, and have recently relied on the support of other Guild members to make full use of the bells and the experience of the core of our own band.
 Visiting ringers are always very welcome to join in practices or ringing for services, and often say how much they enjoy the bells and the company.